b0wter/Torpedo/README.md

 HTTPS
 =====
 Currently there is no native support for certificates.
 I recommend running this app behind a reverse proxy (which may offer https).
+Either Caddy or Traefic are perfect choices to do so as they offer Let's Encrypt support out of the box.

 Creating downloads
 ==================